-- Paired reads must split and submitted using two Fastq files.
+- Paired reads must split and submitted using two Fastq files in a Run.
 The read names must have a suffix identifying the first and second read from the pair, for example ‘/1’ and ‘/2’.

 - The first line for each read must start with ‘@’.